jamesmathison/blog/_posts/2018-09-16-what-if-you-studied-at-an-elite-boarding-school.md

 Thanks to Kindle, I picked up all Dostoyevski's greatest novels for between £5 and £10.

-Benjamin Franklin's autobiography, (which detailed how he gave himself a college level education while working full-time at the age of about 12) is only 99p for fuck's sake!!
+[Benjamin Franklin's autobiography](https://www.amazon.co.uk/dp/B01IVQY9S8/), (which detailed how he gave himself a college-level education *while working full-time at the age of about 12*) is only 49p for fuck's sake!!

 **2. While tutorship is helpful, personal authority over studies is CRITICAL.**